Elgin Partnership for Early Learning engages the community in

 EPEL Provides a Support Network for Childcare Directors and Family Care Providers:

-- Implement a Director and Family Care Provider Support Network for center/preschool directors for ongoing support, training, and opportunities.
+Director and Family Care Provider Network for Early Childhood Providers for ongoing support, training, and opportunities.

 EPEL Launched Community Bilingual Books Baskets:

 42 book baskets have been placed where children may wait to offer opportunities to learn while waiting.